Nimbuzz

-Nimbuzz was a proprietary cross-platform instant messaging and voice-over-IP provider and aggregator for smartphones, tablets and personal computers developed by Kuraakani Online Private Limited, with the origins of its technology dating back to the early 2000s.
+Nimbuzz is a proprietary cross-platform instant messaging and social media and mobile payment developed by Kuraakani Online Private Limited, with the origins of its technology dating back to the early 2000s.
 As of March 2013, Nimbuzz had 150 million users in 200 countries.
 By April 2014, Nimbuzz was growing by more than 210,000 new registrations per day.
 In October 2014, now with over 200 million users, New Call acquired 70% of Nimbuzz, valuing the app at $250 million.
-Under CEO Vikas Saxena's leadership from March 2015, the Nimbuzz suite of applications enabled users to enjoy free calls, instant messaging, social-network games, file sharing, and social networking on their mobile device.
-In addition, Nimbuzz offered discounted calling rates to most countries in the world.
+Under Nimbuzz Board & Management teams leadership, Nimbuzz suite of applications enables users to enjoy end-to-end encrypted free calls, instant messaging, games, file sharing, social networking, mobile payments & movies on their mobile device.
+Nimbuzz has more than 3 million lines of code.
+Initially, Nimbuzz offered discounted calling rates to most countries in the world.
 The platform processed more than a billion call minutes and in excess of 100 billion messages a month.

-Nimbuzz recently relaunched itself in a new avatar as one of the world's few pure "SUPERAPP's" with a chat, social networking, games, digital wallet, e-commerce, ott, & unique features all integrated in it.
+Nimbuzz recently relaunched itself as one of the world's few pure encrypted "SUPERAPP's" with chat, social networking, games, digital wallet, e-commerce, ott, & other unique features all integrated in it.

 Company history and background

 Adopting the Nimbuzz brand from 2004 onwards, the company entered the mainstream Voice-over-Internet Protocol (VoIP) market in January 2007.
 In May 2008, the company launched its combined VoIP and instant messaging client.
 In January 2009, the company was selected as one of 100 winners of the Red Herring Global 100 technology industry awards for 2008.

 Early stage investors over three rounds between December 2005 and July 2008 included SkypeMangrove Capital Partners, Naspers and HV Holtzbrinck Ventures, before its eventual majority acquisition by New Call in October 2014.
 MSM consolidated Nimbuzz with some of its other social media, digital currency, digital wallet, VoIP and instant messaging technologies in March 2017.

 MSM is headquartered in Dubai with its principal development centres in Gurugram and New Delhi, India, after a relocation in May 2012 to be closer to the mobile Internet boom and rapidly growing smartphone penetration across South Asia.
 A fifth of Nimbuzz's users reside in India, and the app accounts for a quarter of the smartphone chat market in the country.
 The company has over 100 employees in its India development centres and about a further 30 in Kathmandu, Nepal.
-Additional offices are located in Rotterdam, the Netherlands, in San Francisco, California, in Sao Paulo, Brazil, and in Córdoba, Argentina, where a further software development team is located.
+Additional offices are located in Rotterdam, the Netherlands, in San Francisco, California, in São Paulo, Brazil, and in Córdoba, Argentina, where a further software development team is located.

 Revenue for the company, which in 2015 was reportedly approximately $30 million, comes from NimbuzzOut, e-commerce sales on N-World, from in-app purchases and subscriptions.
-An advertising and partners’ platform provides the majority of the revenue.
+An advertising and partners' platform provides the majority of the revenue.
 The company also partners directly with telecom operators.